Maddy-Makes-Games/MaddyMakesGames/README.txt

 Asset Credits
--all music and the skybox from sanscraft if made by toby fox -the backround music in MindCraft is made by lena raine -the punch sound in MindCraft is my rfreind saying "e" into a headphone mic -the brain in mindcraft is a random image i found online -all the sharks are blajais i found on r/traaaaaaannnnnnns
+-all music and the skybox from sanscraft if made by toby fox -the backround music in MindCraft is made by lena raine (from celeste, i have purchased celeste on my switch) -the punch sound in MindCraft is my rfreind saying "e" into a headphone mic -the brain in mindcraft is a random image i found online -all the sharks are blajais i found on r/traaaaaaannnnnnns